PT-2026-7399 · Microsoft · Mshtml Framework+1

 High

-Description A protection mechanism failure in the MSHTML Framework allows an unauthorized attacker to bypass security features over a network.
-This issue was exploited as a zero-day by the Russia-linked threat actor APT28 (Fancy Bear) in targeted cyber-espionage campaigns.
-The flaw exists in the logic of the ieframe.dll component responsible for hyperlink navigation, where insufficient validation of target URLs allows attacker-controlled input to reach execution paths that call the ShellExecuteExW() function.
-Attackers can exploit this by using malicious .LNK files or HTML files containing nested iframes to bypass the Mark of the Web (MotW) and Internet Explorer Enhanced Security Configuration (IE ESC), enabling the execution of arbitrary files outside the browser security context.
+Description A protection mechanism failure in the MSHTML framework allows an unauthorized remote attacker to bypass security features over a network.
+The issue stems from a logic flaw in the ieframe.dll component responsible for hyperlink navigation, where insufficient validation of target URLs allows attacker-controlled input to reach execution paths that call the ShellExecuteExW() function.
+This can be exploited by invoking Internet Explorer using ActiveX forms to execute local or remote resources outside the intended security context.
+This flaw enables the bypass of the Mark of the Web (MotW), a mechanism that identifies files downloaded from the internet, and the Internet Explorer Enhanced Security Configuration (IE ESC).
+The issue has been actively exploited in the wild by the Russian state-sponsored threat actor APT28 (Fancy Bear), utilizing malicious .LNK files to trigger the vulnerable navigation flow and execute arbitrary files.

 Fix